Answering Your Questions About Juvenile Court In Ohio

 Juvenile Court Proceedings

-Just because it is a juvenile court matter, do not be fooled into thinking that your child does not need an aggressive, smart attorney.
+Just because it is a juvenile court matter, do not be fooled into thinking that your child does not need an aggressive and smart attorney.
 You should be aware of all the consequences that might affect your child and what rights your child has.

 In Ohio, charges against minors (anyone under the age of 18) are handled in juvenile court and are referred to as “delinquencies.”
 But juvenile court proceedings may also involve the child being tried as a serious youthful offender or being bound over into adult court.
 Depending upon the nature of the offense, your child may face time in detention, juvenile prison, or removal from the home and placement in foster care.